Appointment of Church of England bishops: Procedures

+Roman Catholic prime ministers

+The Roman Catholic Relief Act 1829 provides that "any person professing the Roman Catholic religion" may not "directly or indirectly to advise his Majesty ... touching or concerning the appointment to or disposal of any office or preferment in the Church of England, or in the Church of Scotland".
+This means that where the prime minister is a Roman Catholic (such as Andy Burnham, prime minister since July 2026), they cannot advise the Sovereign on the appointment of a bishop, and instead those functions must be carried out by someone else.
+Burnham delegated his authority in this regard to the Lord Chancellor and, in September 2026, indicated the Government's intention to legislate to remove the impediment on Roman Catholics and Jews from advising on appointments.

 Future possibilities

 In July 2007, shortly after taking office as Prime Minister, Gordon Brown released a green paper outlining several proposed reforms of the Prime Minister's ability to exercise traditional Royal Prerogative powers.
 Among these were several which could affect Church of England appointments, including those of diocesan bishops.
-The proposed scheme would see (in future) a single name emerge from the Crown Nominations Commission, rather than two, which the Prime Minister would simply pass along to the King.
-Furthermore, the role of the Prime Minister's appointments secretary would be reduced or even eliminated.
+The proposed scheme would see (in future) a single name emerge from the Crown Nominations Commission, rather than two, which the prime minister would simply pass along to the king.
+Furthermore, the role of the prime minister's appointments secretary would be reduced or even eliminated.
 It was agreed that from 2007 the first-named candidate would be selected by the prime minister, unless a change in circumstances meant that candidate could no longer accept the post.

-In 2025, the Crown Nominations Commission votes on a name; if two-thirds of the commission agrees, the name is sent to the Prime Minister, who submits it to the King for approval.
+In 2025, the Crown Nominations Commission votes on a name; if two-thirds of the commission agrees, the name is sent to the prime minister, who submits it to the king for approval.